cruncher/resource/README.md

     var resource = Resource(url, options);

-Creates an array-like object that loads and saves RESTfully to the URL, and stores and retrieves locally if
+Creates an array-like object that loads and saves RESTfully to the URL, and stores and retrieves locally if <code>localforage</code> is available.
-<a href="https://github.com/mozilla/localForage">localforage</a> is available.

 ### Dependencies